BartoszBartniczak/Doctrine-DateTime-With-Microseconds/README.md

 ## Other Relational Database Management Systems

+If your RDBMS is not pointed on the list above, it does not mean that it will not work.
+It means that this library was not tested yet with that databse system.
+You can try and test it yourself, or even try contribute to this project.

 * **MySQL** - Not tested yet
 * **MariaDB** - Not tested yet
 * **Microsoft SQL Server** - Not tested yet
 * **Oracle database** - Not tested yet
 * **SQLite** - Not tested yet